 ‘How Can I Keep From Singing’: Pete Seeger exhibit at the Woody Guthrie Center

-Woody Guthrie and Pete Seeger are among two of the more esteemed US100 club members, posthumous holders of Certificates #09 and #10 for their contribution to the folk movement that led to This Land Is Your Land, as well as to the music of Bob Dylan that was to follow.
+Woody Guthrie and Pete Seeger are among two of the more esteemed US100 club members for their contribution to the folk movement that led to This Land Is Your Land, as well as to the music of Bob Dylan that was to follow.
 My excitement that there is an exhibition on Seeger coming to the Woody Guthrie Center is tinged with regret that I’m unlikely to be able to fly to Oklahoma to view it – so instead I spoke to Chief Executive of the Center, Deana McCloud, about the exhibit and its wider themes.